cortexproject/cortex/docs/guides/cortex-with-cassandra.md

 docker run -d --name=grafana -p 3000:3000 grafana/grafana
 ```

-Add a data source in grafana by picking the Prometheus type as data source and configure Cortex url to query metrics: `http://localhost:9009/api/prom`.
+Add a data source in Grafana by selecting Prometheus as the data source type and use the Cortex URL to query metrics: `http://localhost:9009/api/prom`.

-Now you can monitor the Cortex reads & writes by creating the dashboard's using this [documentation](https://github.com/cortexproject/cortex/tree/master/production/dashboards).
+Finally, You can monitor Cortex's reads & writes by creating the dashboard.
+You can follow this [documentation](https://github.com/cortexproject/cortex/tree/master/production/dashboards) to do so.